Gayal: Taxonomy

 Analysis of the genome of the gayal was published in 2017.

 In 2020, a phylogenetic analysis using complete mitochondrial genome sequences unambiguously indicated that the gaur is the maternal ancestor of domestic mithun.

-It was probably domesticated over 8,000 years ago along the Assam-Burma border, with wild gaur the most likely ancestor along with some gene introgression from zebu, Southern yellow cattle, and cattle.
+It was probably domesticated over 8,000 years ago along the Assam-Burma border, with wild gaur the most likely ancestor along with some gene introgression from zebu, Southern yellow cattle, and taurine cattle.

 Characteristics

 The gayal differs in several important particulars from the gaur: